Mary Ann Broda – PhD, APRN, CPNP

 Mary Ann graduated from Goshen College with her BSN in 1977, and completed her MSN and certification as a pediatric nurse practitioner at University of Colorado in 1980.
 She earned her PhD in Nursing from The University of Texas at Austin in 1987.
 Dr. Broda has served as nursing faculty at Northern Michigan University, The University of Texas at Austin, Murray State University and and the University of Michigan.
 She also established and managed the Northern Michigan Children’s Clinic in Marquette, MI, and has worked as a nurse practitioner in Murray, KY and in several Michigan locations.
 She joined the nursing faculty at Spring Arbor University in January 2014, and loves both nursing education and clinical practice.

 Currently, Dr. Broda serves as the executive director of Holton Health and Wellness Services, where she sees patients in her academic clinical role as an Advanced Practice Registered Nurse.
 The goal of the HHWS team is to help each student become healthy and whole in Christ.
 Dr. Broda counts herself blessed to be able serve God as He touches the world with His healing and hope.

 Director of Counseling Services

 Carrie graduated from SAU, majoring in psychology and minoring in sociology and earned her master’s degree from Western Michigan University.
-Carrie has extensive knowledge and professional experience from working with a wide range of mental health issues.
+She has extensive knowledge and professional experience gained through working with a wide range of mental health issues.

 Office Manager/Administrative Assistant

-Faith enjoys working at SAU with the staff at the Holton Health & Wellness Center and serving and loving the students.
+Faith enjoys working at SAU with the staff of Holton Health and Wellness Services and serving and loving the students.
 She is married to a wonderful man, Todd, and has three grown sons.
 She loves the outdoors, flower gardening, reading and the Lord!

 If you need to contact Faith, call her at 517.750.6352 or email her at Faith.Holton@arbor.edu.